amannm/graphql-helidon-service/README.md

 * exposes a minimal GraphQL endpoint

 ## TODO
-* adapters to backend data providers
-* lots of other stuff
+* adapters and wiring between GraphQL and persistence layer